ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 The user function code should explicitly set a status code (default 200) to inform the caller about the execution result.
 Any valid HTTP RC status code may be used ( 200 <= statusCode < 600 ).

-The {{site.data.keyword.codeengineshort}} function service is returning the user function's status code in the header field (x-faas-actionstatus) and as HTTP status code.
+The {{site.data.keyword.codeengineshort}} functions service is returning the user function's status code in the header field (x-faas-actionstatus) and as HTTP status code.

-If the statusCode is invalid then the {{site.data.keyword.codeengineshort}} function service return the HTTP RC = 422 ("Invalid function code cannot be processed") without the x-faas-actionstatus header field and without additional response data.
+If the statusCode is invalid then the {{site.data.keyword.codeengineshort}} functions service return the HTTP RC = 422 ("Invalid function code cannot be processed") without the x-faas-actionstatus header field and without additional response data.

 If the result size limit for functions is reached, an HTTP status code 400 is returned to the client.